saidone75/vagralf/README.md

 [![asciicast](https://asciinema.org/a/260388.png)](https://asciinema.org/a/260388)

-Listening on a bridged NIC with address 192.168.33.10
+Listening on a private NIC with address 192.168.33.10

 Alfresco Share URL: http://192.168.33.10:8080/share